The Anatomy of the Ejaculate

 When Sex Kills

 Geez, why all the anatomical muss and fuss just to ejaculate?
-Because, in many species, males must get out of Dodge as soon as their work is done as females immediately turn predatory on their sexual partners.
+Because, in many species, males must get out of Dodge as soon as their work is done since females immediately turn predatory on their sexual partners.
 They don’t call them “praying mantises” and “black widow spiders” for nothing.
 When sex is life threatening, evolution has its way of getting that sperm dollop to stick where it’s planted inside the female before all hell breaks loose.

 Good for Men